 However, the Judge will consider many facts before rendering a decision on the disposition of a pet when the parties cannot come to an agreement.
 The Judge will consider facts such as who typically feeds or takes the pet for walks, or who usually purchases food and toys.
 The Judge will also evaluate when the pet was acquired and what funds were used for the purchase?

 The “testimony” in these cases is simply left to the Judge’s consideration.
 By law a pet is still technically considered as community property, and community property is to be divided equally.

 The experienced divorce and family law attorneys at Burke & Domercq understand the unique bonds we share with our pets.
-If you are asking yourself “what happens to our pets in a North County divorce case?” we invite you to contact us or call 760-712-3741 to schedule an appointment.
+If you are asking yourself “what happens to our pets in a Carlsbad divorce case?” we invite you to contact us or call 760-712-3741 to schedule an appointment.
 We can help you to negotiate an agreement which will work for all parties.